sreekanthps/ElBanco/README.md

-# BitBucketList
+# ElBanco

-ElBanco is iOS mobile app designed for Banking application.
-The application is implemented with MVVM framework [VIPER](https://betterprogramming.pub/mvvm-in-ios-from-net-perspective-580eb7f4f129) as base architecture
+ElBanco is an Banking iOS mobile app designed for fund transfer.
+The application is implemented with MVVM framework [MVVM](https://betterprogramming.pub/mvvm-in-ios-from-net-perspective-580eb7f4f129) as base architecture

 #  Features!